pic-romain/pic-romain/README.md

 ### Hi there, I'm Romain 👋

-## I'm a Student, Developer, Data Scientist and Physicist!
+## I'm a PhD Student, Developer, Data Scientist and Physicist!

-- 🔭 I am currently doing a Master's Degree in [Data Science][sise].
+- 🔭 I am currently a PhD Student in Statistics and Computer Science at the [LMB][lmb] where I use Machine Learning to Improve Rainfall Predictions.
-- 📚 I also got a Master's Degree in Physics of Complex Systems.
+- 📚 I have a Master's Degree in Physics of Complex Systems and Master's Degree in [Data Science][sise].
-- 💻 My Spring Internship will be using Regression Forests to Improve Rainfall Predictions at the [LMB][lmb]
 - 🚀 You can find my latest research project here : [Drying of Confined PMMa Hydrogels][mit]
-- 🚣 Fun fact: I enjoy rowing and working out !
+- 🚣 Fun fact: I enjoy rowing !

 <br />